SafeHome.org may receive compensation from some providers listed on this page. Learn More

 We found that Identity Guard offered us some great value across their different pricing tiers.
 For our money (and yours!), we think the best option is the Total plan.
 While their Value option is cheaper, the coverage offered by Total is much more complete.
 Whether you think it’s worth it to upgrade to the Ultra plan is entirely up to you.

 We think Identity Guard does well compared to the competition, too.
-Its low-priced option is one of the cheapest out there.
+Its lowest-priced option is one of the cheapest out there.
 Only Zander Insurance is cheaper.
+However, both Zander and Identity Guard’s cheapest plans don’t include credit monitoring.

-More important, if you ask us, is what it costs to get full coverage (including credit monitoring).
-Identity Guard’s Total plan does really well here.
+If you ask us, though, what’s more important is how much it costs to get full coverage (including credit monitoring).
+Identity Guard’s Total plan does really well here, which completely makes up for the Value plan’s lack of credit monitoring.

 We’ve been researching Identity Guard and testing their services for a long time.
 Identity Guard opened up shop way back in 1996.4 It was one of the first really good options for identity theft protection.
 Along with brands like LifeLock, Identity Guard is a part of the old guard (no pun intended) of identity monitoring services.
 We don’t think that Identity Guard’s old-school reputation is holding it back, though.
 The service has really kept up with the times, and its partnership with IBM Watson is a big deal in our eyes.